holman/dotfiles/README.md

 git clone https://github.com/kaihowl/dotfiles.git ~/.dotfiles cd ~/.dotfiles script/bootstrap
+# Optionally install packages (if need be)
+script/install
 ```

 This will symlink the appropriate files in `.dotfiles` to your home directory.